Alacho2/LessPM/readme.md

 * Yarn: v3.5.0

 The client is, I hope, a little bit simpler.
-Well, depends how much javascript you have been using recently
+Well, depends how much javascript you have been using recently.
 You need yarn, as that was the building system that I chose.
 After these are installed, you can run
 ```